History of Brethren Christian

 The year 1985 brought a landmark change in the structure of Brethren Church Schools, as four evangelical churches joined with Grace Brethren Church of Long Beach to form Greater Long Beach Christian Schools, Inc. (GLBCS).
 The school remained in Paramount until the summer of 1990.

 Under the direction of the school board, Brethren Christian Junior & Senior High School moved to a 22-acre public school campus in Cypress in July 1990.
 The enrollment in grades 7-12 grew to more than 900 students in 1996.
 The school remained in Cypress until June 1998, when it was forced to move to its current location in Huntington Beach.
+In September of 1998, the enrollment was 460 students in grades 7-12.
 The school was reorganized in the summer of 1999 and is now operated and controlled by an independent Board of Directors.
-In September 1999, enrollment in grades 7-12 was 430 students.

 In 2008, the school signed a long term lease with the Huntington Beach City School District to lease the Gisler campus.
 The lease featured an initial term of 15 years, with four terms of five years to follow.
 These are Brethren Christian options subject to cancellation only in the event the district must re-open the campus for a public non-charter school.
 The lease contains many other provisions providing security and stability for the long term.